krze/CP2020-Character-Sheet/CP2020-Character-Sheet/Application/Data/README.md

 The description of the skill.
 The descriptions are available in the rulebook, and usually explain how the skill is used.

 ### "special_ability": Bool
-Whether or not the skill is a special ability.
+Whether or not the skill is a Special Ability.
+This is unique to a class.